Information for students

 Please note that:

 - Spots for BSc and 1st year MSc students tend to fill up rapidly.
-It is often easier to place a 2nd year MSc student with a bit more experience.
+It can be easier to place a 2nd year MSc student with a bit more experience.
 So also consider us for your final internship!

 Literature theses